Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

-We follow this procedure for the prolate, spheroidal, and oblate fraction of stars at 2{\rstar}, and the prolate and spheroidal fraction of DM at 2{\rstar} and 2{\rdm}, for all six redshifts.
-Once again, we note that DM halos rarely form oblate shapes, for which only the stellar oblate fraction is considered.
-Figure~\ref{fig:resfrac} shows the residual prolate (top row) and spheroidal and oblate (bottom row) fractions as functions of the nearest filament density at different redshifts.
+We follow this procedure for the prolate, spheroidal, and oblate fractions of stars at 0.1{\rdm}, and the prolate and spheroidal fractions of DM at 0.1{\rdm} and 2{\rdm}.
+Figure~\ref{fig:resfrac} presents the residual prolate (top row) and spheroidal and oblate (bottom row) fractions as functions of the nearest filament density at different redshifts in TNG50.
 The solid lines and shaded regions represent the smoothed medians and $\pm1\sigma$ bootstrapped uncertainties therein.

-As we qualitatively inferred from Figure~\ref{fig:pfrac}, there is a residual dependence of filament density on the prolate fraction for stars and DM halos.
-Generally, the residual prolate fraction decreases with increasing density of the nearest filament.
-The strongest residual dependence is seen at $z=4$ and the weakest dependence is seen at $z\leq0.5$, For both halos and stars, the relationship is almost flat at $z\leq1$.
-Quantitatively, the residual stellar prolate fraction decreases by up to $\sim10\%$, while the residual halo prolate fraction decreases by up to $\sim20\%$, from the lowest to the highest density filaments.
+As we have already qualitatively inferred, there is a residual dependence, at fixed mass, of the prolate fraction of stars and DM halos on filament density.
+At $z>1$, the residual prolate fraction of both inner and outer DM halos increases with decreasing filament density, while the residual stellar prolate fraction rises less steeply in lower density filaments.
+Quantitatively, the residual prolate fraction decreases by up to $\sim5$\% for stars, $\sim10$\% for inner halos, and $\sim15$\% for outer halos, from the lowest to the highest density filaments.
+However, the filament density-dependence of the prolate fraction vanishes at $z\leq1$.

-For both the residual spheroidal and oblate stellar fractions, the residual dependence of filament density is unclear, if it exists at all.
-However, there is a small rise in the residual spheroidal fraction with rising filament density at $z\geq1$ (of order $\sim$few percent), while the relationship somewhat reverses at later times.
-The residual oblate fraction does not show significant variation with filament density above stochastic variations.
-For halos, the residual spheroidal fraction, as opposed to the residual prolate fraction, increases with filament density at $z\leq1$.
-But this dependence also effectively disappears at lower redshifts.
-The total change in the residual fraction from low to high-density filaments is also up to $\sim20\%$.

-We can conclude that the residual filament density-dependence of prolate stellar shapes is much stronger than that of spheroidal or oblate structures.
-The mass-dependence mostly overshadows any secondary filament dependence of disk and even spheroid shapes.
-Low-density filaments are more likely to host prolate galaxies than high-density filaments, especially at higher redshifts, while spheroidal galaxies are slightly more likely to live in high-density filaments at these early times.

-The picture for halos is clearer; low-density (high-density) filaments are more likely to host prolate (spheroidal) halos, but only down to $z\sim1$.
-At later times, no statistically significant correlation is seen for either prolate or spheroidal fractions, suggesting that internal mechanisms represented by stellar mass almost entirely governs the shapes of galaxies and their halos.
+Both the spheroidal and oblate fractions show a residual filament density dependence at fixed mass.
+For stars, the residual spheroidal fraction rises strongly with increasing filament density at $z<0$, by $\approx$15\% from the lowest to the highest density filaments.
+The variation in this fraction is up to $\sim10\%$ for inner halos, and $\sim15\%$ for outer halos.
+In contrast, the residual oblate fraction of stars is higher in lower density filaments at $z\leq0.5$ (by up to $\sim$10\%).